Choosing What Muscles To Activate

 All options (1, 2 and 3) include:

-Options 2 and 3 also include:
+Options 2 and 3 include everything in Option 1, plus:

 You can also order from the gumroad site directly by pasting the URL below into your browser address bar.